Selling Tickets to Events

-Make sure you save any changes you make to your title or ask by clicking the orange "Publish changes" button at the bottom of the editor.
+Make sure you save any changes you make to your title or ask by clicking the green “Publish” button at the top of the editor.

 If you have information that you’d prefer to keep private, such as the address for a high-profile event, include it in your email receipt text.
 That way, only donors who are attending your event will have the information.
 If you do this, you should include a line in your donation ask explaining what information will be sent in the email receipt so guests are not confused when making their purchase.